 Biotech will also contribute to space travel.
 Like what is shown in The Martian, biotech can recycle organic wastes to produce methane, soil, and nutrients.

-Recycling organic wastes is also important for a sustaining agriculture.
+Recycling organic wastes is also important for sustainable agriculture.

 Biotech can help with waste management, improve methane recovery, and produce organic fertilizers.
 Furthermore, biotech can use agricultural wastes to produce ethanol, and thus save corn and sugarcane for human and animal food.

-One big factor that influences the use of biotech in energy industry is cost.
+One big factor that influences the use of biotech in the energy industry is cost.

 For instance, using biotech to update petroleum and coal can be expensive.
-In the past, the biotech industry mainly produced low volumes of high value products, but in the near future, it will shift to producing large volumes of low-price biofuels such as ethanol.
+In the past, the biotech industry mainly produced low volumes of high-value products, but in the near future, it will shift to producing large volumes of low-priced biofuels such as ethanol.